mitchallen/maze-generator/README.md

 ### mazeFactory = factory.Square(spec)

-Factory method that returns a maze generator object.
+Factory method that returns a __square__ maze generator object.

 It takes one spec parameter that must be an object with x and y values specifying the size of the maze.

 If x and y size values are less than one (0) they will be normalized to 0.

-You can call create multiple times to create multiple mazes.
+You can call Square multiple times to create multiple mazes.

     var mazeFactory = require("@mitchallen/maze-generator");

     var maze1 = mazeFactory.Square( { x: 5, y: 10 } );
     var maze2 = mazeFactory.Square( { x: 7, y: 20 } );

+    if(!maze1 || !maze2) ...

+### mazeFactory = factory.Hexagon(spec)

+Factory method that returns a __hexagon__ maze generator object.

+It takes one spec parameter that must be an object with x and y values specifying the size of the maze.

+If x and y size values are less than one (0) they will be normalized to 0.

+You can call Hexagon multiple times to create multiple mazes.

+    var mazeFactory = require("@mitchallen/maze-generator");

+    var maze1 = mazeFactory.Hexagon( { x: 5, y: 10 } );
+    var maze2 = mazeFactory.Hexagon( { x: 7, y: 20 } );

     if(!maze1 || !maze2) ...